About the BPER Project

 Collateral Registries Guide Publication and 5th Workshop: Focus Shift

 This Working Paper was finalised and published at a launch event alongside the 100th Session of the UNIDROIT Governing Council on 22-27 September 2021.
-The Guide on Best Practices for Electronic Collateral Registries is now available online for free online and can be purchased in hard copy here.
+The Guide on Best Practices for Electronic Collateral Registries is now available for free online and can be purchased in hard copy here.

 In September 2021, a fifth workshop for the Project was organised at the University of Cambridge.
 It was decided that the Project would shift its focus to Electronic Business Registries and would work towards developing a best practices guide for the same.
 A report for this workshop can be found here.